buffer

 my role

-Planning and preparing for workshops with the rest of the team, creating prototypes, and acting out different scenarios.
-Making the final look and flow of the Buffer platform in Figma.
+I was responsible for planning and preparing workshops with the team, creating prototypes, and acting out different scenarios.
+I also designed the final look and flow of the Buffer platform in Figma, ensuring it was user-friendly and aligned with the project’s goals.

 01/04